Skip to main content

 Using Images

-An image can be added to a scene by dragging and dropping it from the dock into a scene.
+Images can be added to a scene by dragging them from the Dock.

-Once selected a context menu will be shown that allows you to edit the selected image.
+Once selected a context menu will be shown below the image.
+This menu will allow you to change various properties on this image.

-Below is a list of the default context menu items for an image:
+Below is a list of all the menu items for a image:

 Menu ItemIconDescription